 Forbes remained in prison pending the prosecution’s appeal of the decision.
 The decision was affirmed on appeal and Forbes went to a second court-martial in April 2006.

 At the second court-martial, the defense called the ex-husband of the woman who had claimed she had been raped and he testified that she lied.
-He said she admitted to him that she framed Forbes so should file a Federal Tort Claims Act suit.
-In fact, the suit was filed, but had been dismissed.
+He said she admitted to him that she framed Forbes so she could file a Federal Tort Claims Act suit.
+In fact, the suit was filed, but it had been dismissed.

 Forbes was acquitted.
 At the conclusion of the trial, Forbes and his wife—who had remained with him during the entire ordeal—were called before the court and praised for their actions in fighting the case.